Gold Technical Analysis Elliott Wave - FXStreet

 Technical Analysis Elliott Wave Forecast Gold XAU/USD GDX Silver XAG/USD

-Elliott Wave Gold: Wave C of (2) low can be in place and I'm still sorting out the wave count up off the low, that is sorting it as corrective or impulsive.

-Gold Trading Strategy: A long trade below and above 1800 above is our play in building into this trend
+Gold Trading Strategy: A long trade below and above 1800 as the tested support creates long trades

 Peter Mathers tradinglounge